 What is Google Tag Manager?

-Before we dive deeper why you should use Google Tag Manager, let me give you a quick overview of the tool itself.
+Before we dive deeper into why you should use Google Tag Manager, let me give you a quick overview of the tool itself.

-Google Tag Manager is a free software from Google that allows you to install various types of code (tags) to your website.
+Google Tag Manager is free software from Google that allows you to install various types of code (tags) to your website.
 Good examples of tags are Google Analytics tracking code, Google Analytics event codes, Adwords conversion script and remarketing tags.
 There are many more types of code that can be added to your website using GTM, including custom codes.